renewablefunding/codechallenge/README.md

 1. Did your application fulfill the stated requirements for the position you are applying for?
 1. Did you thoroughly document the method for setting up and running your application?
 1. Did you follow the instructions for submission?

-#### Why can't I just fork, and submit a pull request?

-Unfortunately, Github no longer allows you to fork a public repo and make it private, so your submission would be visible to the entire world.
-We'd love to keep this fair and not give the last responders a possible unfair advantage (since they'd be able to see all prior submissions); hence the patch method.